Maria Flytzani-Stephanopoulos

-Maria Flytzani-Stephanopoulos (1950 - October 28, 2019) was an American chemical engineer and, at the time of her death, had been the Robert and Marcy Haber Endowed Professor in Energy Sustainability and a Distinguished Professor at Tufts University.
+Maria Flytzani-Stephanopoulos (1950 - October 28, 2019) was a Greek chemical engineer and, at the time of her death, had been the Robert and Marcy Haber Endowed Professor in Energy Sustainability and a distinguished professor at Tufts University.
 Flytzani-Stephanopoulos had also been the Raytheon Professor of Pollution Prevention at Tufts.
 She published more than 160 scientific articles with over 14,000 citations as of April 2018.
-She was a Fellow of AIChE, the American Association for the Advancement of Science and American Institute of Chemical Engineers.
+She was a Fellow of the American Association for the Advancement of Science and American Institute of Chemical Engineers.
 She lived in the Greater Boston Area with her husband, Professor Gregory Stephanopoulos of MIT.

 Early life and education

 Maria Flytzani was born and grew up in Greece.
 In 1973, she earned her diploma in chemical engineering from the National Technical University of Athens.
 She continued her studies at the University of Florida where she received a master's degree in chemical engineering in 1975.
-She completed her Ph.D. in chemical engineering at the University of Minnesota in 1975 with advisor Lanny D. Schmidton the topic of oscillations in heterogeneous catalysis.
+She completed her Ph.D. in chemical engineering at the University of Minnesota in 1975 with advisor Lanny D. Schmidt on the topic of oscillations in heterogeneous catalysis.
 Her thesis was published in 1978 with the title, "Surface Morphology of Platinum Catalysts and Oscillations in Ammonia Oxidation on Platinum".
-During her time in graduate school, Maria prepared X journal publications with her advisor:
+During her time in graduate school, Maria prepared 5 journal publications with her advisor: